Antigua (pronounced An-tee'ga) is located in the middle of the Leeward Islands in the Eastern Caribbean, roughly 17 degrees north of the equator.

 |ON ISLAND TRANSPORTATION||

-required to obtain a permit to drive in Antigua.
+fee are required to obtain a permit to drive in Antigua.
+The

-The rental agency will assist in securing this
+rental agency will assist in securing this temporary

 Taxis are available throughout Antigua.
 Fares between the airport, harbor, and many hotels and destinations are fixed and can be obtained upon arrival.
 Most fares are fixed rather than metered and should be decided upon prior to the trip.
 Taxi drivers are also qualified as tour guides for sightseeing trips.
 Tour rates can be obtained beforehand through hotels.